TherionRO/YouTubeiVanced/README.md

 3.After that,you will see iVanced installing on your iPhone.Open it,and enjoy!

+### Method #2 Online signing

+1.Purchase a apple developer license from third party sellers,make sure to buy from trusted websites like UDIDRegistrations.

+2.Wait a few days(normally 3 days) after the purchase,make sure to purchase packages with Online Signing

+3.Use the provided signing tool from the seller and upload the iVanced ipa and press Install when the popup appears on your screen asking you to install the YouTube app.

 ### How to login with my Google account?Is not working.
 In newer versions of YouTube,google added a few security features to stop you from logging in on modded apps,including iVanced.Please follow the following steps to login using your google account